Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.7.md

 Define the amount of threads to use.

 ### #C4:
-Define the target ip.
+Define the target IP.

 ### #C5:
-Define the target ip using the domain.
+Define the target IP using the domain.

 ### #C6:
 Define the time for the next thread to activate.